 • Audio Description provided at the Devonshire Park Theatre by the Friends of the Devonshire Park Theatre.
 Available Friday evenings and Saturday matinees of week-long productions.

-It has disabled parking spaces with a sign saying they are for the disabled only with disability parking signs.
-But there are no discounts or free parking for disabled drivers.
-Because it is a private facility under UK law it is also not regulated for its disabled parking spaces.
+Eastbourne, despite its declarations of being disabled-friendly in so many ways. is totally unlike towns in the European Union, Canada, USA, etc. where free disabled parking is routinely offered in their city or town centre multi-storey parking centres.
+In sad contrast, Eastbourne does not offer this.
+It has disabled parking spaces with a sign saying they are for the disabled only but there are no discounts or free parking for disabled drivers.
+Deemed a private facility under UK law it is also not regulated for its disabled parking spaces.

 See https://www.theaa.com/staticdocs/pdf/services/disabled_travellers_guide.pdf.
 Especially useful for disabled travellers from the UK going to Europe and beyond.
 It also makes clear that certain equipment in the UK, such as Radar keys for toilets, cannot be used in Europe or beyond.